scopelan/cybersource-android-sdk-1/README.md

 ```

 ##Sample Application
-We have a sample application which demonstrates the SDK usage:
+We have a sample application that demonstrates the SDK usage:
    https://github.com/CyberSource/cybersource-android-samples